null

 car door panel

-The door panel is what you can see from the inside of your car.
-It’s usually thin; it’s usually plastic; and it’s usually held on with flimsy clips.
+The door panel is the plastic panel can see from the inside of your car.
+It’s usually thin; and it’s usually held on with clips or screws.
 You may finds foam layer inside.
 The door panel isn't doing a ton to keep noise out and likely is making noise as vibrations cause the plastic to rattle against other parts of the car door.

 1. Find out where the noise is coming from by adjusting the fade and balance settings on your audio system.